Victoryismine52/mining-syndicate-platform/packages/card-builder/UI_Designer-Jade_Nguyen.md

 - **[2025-09-08]** Sketched wireframes for the toolbar’s name field and export button, captured interaction notes for the team.
 - **[2025-09-13]** Finalised toolbar naming and export sketches and added a gallery delete wireframe in `docs/design/naming-export-delete.md`, leaving notes for Casey and Tariq.
 - **[2025-09-14]** Refined those wireframes with disabled Export states and backend sync details.
 Shared the updated interaction notes with Casey and Tariq.
+- **[2025-09-15]** Reviewed Code Explorer's style tokens and updated the naming/export/delete wireframes with spacing, typography and motion cues.
+Passed implementation notes to Casey and Tariq.

 ## What I’m Doing

 With the wireframes iterated, I'm shaping a clickable prototype for naming, export and gallery deletion.
-I'm pairing with Casey to finesse responsive layout and looping in Tariq to validate export payloads while we test the new notes.
+I'm pairing with Casey to finesse responsive layout, looping in Tariq to validate export payloads, and porting Code Explorer's style system to clean up the UI.

 ## Where I’m Headed